10 Things You Didn’t Know About Rotorua!

 Rotorua: Boiling Mud Pool in the Te Whakarewarewa Valley

 Rotorua is not only famous for its bubbling mud pools, but it also boasts the world’s first “mud spa” experience!
 At Hell’s Gate, you can cover yourself in mineral-rich, volcanic mud before soaking in a natural hot spring.
-The mud is said to have healing properties and has been used by locals for centuries to treat skin conditions and relax muscles.
+Locals have used the mud for centuries to treat skin conditions and relax muscles, believing in its natural healing properties.
 So, if you’re looking for a unique (and slightly messy) way to pamper yourself, Rotorua’s mud spas are the way to go.
 Talk about getting down and dirty in the name of relaxation!

 6. The Famous Pohutu Geyser Erupts Up to 30 Meters High!

 One of Rotorua’s most famous geothermal wonders is the Pohutu Geyser, located in the Te Puia Geothermal Reserve.
 This impressive geyser can shoot water as high as 30 meters (100 feet) into the air—an incredible sight that draws visitors from around the world.
-The geyser erupts on a regular basis, so you’re almost guaranteed to see it in action during your visit.
+As one of the 10 things about Rotorua you shouldn’t miss, the geyser erupts on a regular basis, It erupts so regularly that you’ll almost certainly see it in action during your visit.
 And if you’re lucky enough to catch it at sunset, you’ll have a chance to see the steam rising dramatically against a sky filled with vibrant colors—a photographer’s dream!

 7. Rotorua Has the World’s Only “Living” Maori Village